amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

 Geochemistry
 ============

 Geochemistry allows users to define a reaction network and constraints to be associated with species defined under the ``dissolved_components`` section of the ``phases`` block.
 Amanzi provides access to an internal geochemical engine as well as the Alquimia interface.
 The Alquimia interface provides access to third-party geochemistry engines.
-Currently available through Alquimia is the PFloTran engine.
+Currently available through Alquimia is the PFloTran and CrunchFlow engines.
 The user may specify engine specific information using the appropriate subelement.

 .. code-block:: xml